duckworthd/transmogrifier/_posts/2013-04-22-why-does-l1-produce-sparsity.markdown

 Non-smooth Regularizers and their Solutions
 ===========================================

-  We now come to the 100 million question: why do regularizers like the 1-norm lead to sparse solutions?
+  We now come to the \$ 100 million question: why do regularizers like the 1-norm lead to sparse solutions?
 At some point someone probably told you "they're our best convex approximation to $\ell_0$ norm," but there's a better reason than that.
-In fact, I claim that any regularizer that is non-differentiable at $w_i = 0$ can lead to sparse solutions.
+In fact, I claim that any regularizer that is non-differentiable at $w_i = 0$ and can be decomposed into a sum can lead to sparse solutions.

   **Intuition** The intuition lies in the idea of subgradients.
 Recall that the subgradient of a (convex) function $\Omega$ at $x$ is any vector $v$ such that,